Mysterious inscription

 Unique values

-The church of the monastery has an ornate interior with an intricate, carved wooden altar, but not less interesting are somewhat mysterious steps which lead down.
+The church of the monastery has an ornate interior with an intricate, carved wooden altar, but not less interesting are somewhat mysterious steps that lead down.
 Below the church is believed to be the lower floor in the house of Mary – after all, the ground level around the house has risen after 2000 years.
 Other accounts tell that this basement is the exact place of the Last Supper.

-Here is also an ancient looking baptismal font, encrusted with silver.
+Here is also an ancient-looking baptismal font, encrusted with silver.
 According to local legends Mary, Jesus’ mother was baptized exactly in this vessel.

 A visitor to the church would see also an ancient painting of the Virgin Mary and child.
 Congregation believes that exactly this is one of the world’s most sought paintings, made by apostle St. Luke who painted the real Virgin Mary standing in front of him.
 Churchgoers have witnessed unusual events around the painting.
 Nevertheless, there are many more paintings around the world claiming exactly this same fact.